 If you've been refused a place at a school which you ranked higher in your application than the school offered, then your child’s name will be placed on a waiting list.

-To check your child’s current position on the waiting list of any Essex secondary school for Year 7 for September 2017, you will need your child's student ID number.
+To check your child’s current position on the waiting list of any Essex primary school for Reception or Year 3 (where held) for September 2017, or a secondary school for Year 7 for September 2017, you will need your child's Essex student ID number to hand.
 This can be found as ‘Student ID’ in the top right of the letter you received about your application from Essex County Council.

 If you applied for a school that's outside the Essex County Council area please contact the relevant local authority for further information about checking waiting list positions for your child.